PaulWheatcroft/owery-joinery/README.md

 - Implement social media login
 - Print button captures the whole window.
 This could be made much neater
 - Search is very crude.
 Would be better to implement a third party such as Haystack
+- Proper layout of emails

 # Acknowledgements

+Thank you to Paul Gristwood at Owery Joinery for allowing me to redesign his companies website (https://www.owery.co.uk/).

+- Product names
+- Product SKU
+- Product images
+- Product descriptions
+- Product prices
+- Company images
+- Company branding and logo information

 Massive thanks to my Mentor Adegbenga Adeye for his professional view throughout the project and pushing me to to better :-)

 Also a huge thanks to the tutors a Code Institute for being there when I needed them and for them being able to always point me in the right direction!

+https://youtu.be/F5mRW0jo-U4 This video from freeCodeCamp.org was super useful it getting be going initially.

 Thanks to https://www.goranstimac.com/ for his video tutorial on setting up Bootstrap 5 toasts https://www.goranstimac.com/blog/2021/07/how-to-add-bootstrap-5-toast-on-page-load/

-https://smartmockups.com/ was used for the image in the README
+https://smartmockups.com/ was used for the image in the README.